daigo75/vanilla-badges/Awards/design/images/awards/README.txt

-This folder will contain all the images that will be assigned to the Awards.
+This folder will contain the images that will be assigned to the Awards.